FlorenceHapgood/PixieLabs_TechTest/README.md

 ## What I learnt

 - I started off in the wrong direction and learnt a lot from it.
-In my last couple of weeks at Makers I had some feedback that I should try to plan less and let the classes evolve naturally as my code progressed.
+In my last couple of weeks at Makers, I had some feedback that I should try to plan less and let the classes evolve naturally as my code progressed.
 I definitely didn’t follow that advice well enough this time, and got tempted into doing a lot of planning before hand.
 My game-setup class turned out to be useless.
 I think I should have started with what I needed – a page asking the user to input values.
 There was no point building a class that prints statements to the console and then asks for user_input, I had overthought it too much.

 ## What I would do if I had more time